 Oticon More miniRITE – Hearing Aids Review

-Oticon recently released their Oticon More hearing aids coming in 3 levels, More 1, 2 and 3.
+Oticon recently released their new Oticon More hearing aids which come in 3 technology levels, More 1, 2 and 3.
 Each packing fantastic speech clarity in background noise whilst claiming to provide better spatial awareness than previous generations.

 My Top 3 Features